dbongartz/rpsgame-playground/README.md

-# rpsgame-playground
+# Rpsgame-playground

-Playground repository for a "Rock, Paper, Scissors" game to learn about software development.
+_A playground repository for a "Rock, Paper, Scissors" game to learn about software development.